linneman/solitaire/README.md

 # Solver for the Game of Solitaire in Clojure

-## MODIFIED: This is the ClojureSript version
+## MODIFIED: This is the ClojureScript version
 This is a slightly modified version of Otto Linnemanns orginal Peg solitaire implementation in pure Clojure.
 I made minimal changes to make it compileable as _ClojureScript_.
 The resulting JavaScript file `solitaire.js`